 An average function can be activated showing the average of the measured Rl value calculated over a selectable number of measurements (2 to 25).
 The average mode can be fixed or moving.
 In moving mode the average is always calculated from the last N measurements where N is the selected number of measurements.
-In fixed mode the averaging will start over again when N measurements has been taken.
+In fixed mode the averaging will start over again when N measurements have been taken.
 The average data is shown in the HOME screen at the lower right corner (see picture pg.
-15).
+17).
+The average value is not stored in memory.